Unifying and Optimizing Data Values for Selection via Sequential Decision-Making: Analyzing Existing Data Values via ADP

 \section{Analyzing Existing Data Values via ADP}

-Having established the optimal sequential selection framework, we now demonstrate how existing data valuation methods can be unified and analyzed through Approximate Dynamic Programming (ADP).
-This perspective reveals that the ranking sequences induced by data values are in fact specific solutions to our sequential decision-making problem under particular approximation schemes.
+Having established the optimal sequential selection framework, we now demonstrate how existing data valuation methods can be unified and analyzed through ADP.
+This perspective reveals that the ranking sequences induced by data values arise from specific approximation schemes in our sequential decision-making framework.

-\begin{theorem}[Game-theoretic Data Values as ADP Solutions] For game-theoretic data valuation methods (Data Shapley, Beta Shapley and Data Banzhaf) that assign values $v: \mathcal{D} \rightarrow \mathbb{R}$, and induce a data sequence $\pi_v$ ranked by values, this sequence can be equivalently obtained as a solution to our sequential decision MDP under the following ADP framework: \begin{compactenum} \item \textbf{Reward Modeling}: Using a linear surrogate function $\hat{U}(S) = \sum_{i \in S} \theta_i$ as the reward signal, where $\theta_i$ are estimated through weighted least squares with method-specific weights.
-Different weights correspond to different game-theoretic values. \item \textbf{Decision Policy}: Adopting a myopic policy $\pi_{myopic}(s) = \text{argmax}_{a \in \mathcal{D}\setminus s} \theta(a)$ \end{compactenum} such that the trajectory generated by this ADP solution exactly matches the data sequence $\pi_v$ induced by the original data values.
-(Proof in Appendix \ref{app:adp_proof}.)